AnanthMalBal/stashook-utils/README.md

 # Helper for Query Retrievals from helper.js and
 # Connection for Database Connectivity throught .env file from db-connect.js

-To compile and build and publish use following commands in any Terminal;
+# To compile and build and publish use following commands in any Terminal;

 $ npm link

 $ npm pack

-$ npm publish  (which requires login for npm portal; Login with soundaravalli2021@gmail.com account using passcode (provided by Google Authenticator)
+$ npm publish

+# Which requires login for npm portal;
+# Login with soundaravalli2021@gmail.com account using passcode (provided by Google Authenticator.
-                To perform login - Install Google Authenticator in Mobile.
+# To perform login - Install Google Authenticator in Mobile.
-                Connect with username: soundaravalli2021@gmail.com and password : xxxxxxxx (Contact admin)
+# Connect with username: soundaravalli2021@gmail.com and password : xxxxxxxx (Contact admin)
-                Note: Update version for each npm publish in package.json
+# Note: Update version for each npm publish in package.json